dcorns/markdown/svgViewBox.md

 #Whats Behind the SVG viewBox?
-A tutorial on the SVG viewBox *(a second in a series concerning SVGs)*
+A tutorial on the SVG viewBox *(a second in a series concerning SVGs, the first can be found [here](https://www.linkedin.com/pulse/coding-basic-svgs-dale-corns))*

 *Given the lack of resources available on the subject, writing a tutorial on the viewBox proved to be somewhat of a challenge.
 It required quite a bit of experimentation and analysis on my part.
 I hope that by reading this post you will save yourself quite a bit of time implementing the view box in your projects.*